ashwini913/GSIV23_Aswini_Chalapathi/README.md

 ## In redux i have made the state mutable as per requirement

 In redux i made state mutable because the search movie list must replace the latest movie list and again if search is cancelled it should the latest movie list ,so rather that make state immutable i made it mutable , but i would like to find a way to make it immutable and also which should be simple to implement

+# error logging

+The error logging that i have done is not that good , would like to work more on that